cbcrg/benchfam/README.md

     ./run_copy_scratch.sh

-### Test the final results

-Some steps of the pipeline are not full proof, espcially the PDB_extract.pl due to discrepancies between the PDB information from BLAST and the information in the corresponding PDB file (missing regions, mutations, etc...)
+The tests will concern only eventual discrepancies between the PDB information from BLAST and the information in the corresponding PDB file (missing regions, mutations, etc...).
+The evaluation is made one the IRSMD files from the EVAL folder; any structural discrepancy will results in a IRMSD value of -1.00.
+All families for which this happen will be moved in a folder "PROBLEMS".
-In order to verify that there is no problematic case, the best way is to check in the EVAL folder the IRMSD files.
-In case of disgreement between PDB sequence and PFAM sequence, the IRMSD package of T-Coffee will attribute a value of -1.0 to the comparisons involving these structure.

-    grep " -1.00" xxx.irmsd | wc -l

-If the count is not NULL, then the dataset must be discarded or manually curated.